meltano/handbook/src/_engineering/dev-standards/index.md

 ## General Standards

 The engineering board should accurately reflect the current workload.
-Engineers should not go more than 1-2 work days without providing an update to assigned tickets on the engineering board.
+Engineers should not go more than 1-2 work days without providing an update to at least one assigned ticket on the engineering board.

 The definition of done for any increment of work should always include: